mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 '
 ```

-This project export will create a single input folder with all type CT image series for all participants and studies.
+This data selection will create at most one matching dataset, a single input folder with all (modality CT) image series for all participants and studies in the project.

 ### Select use-case: prediction on a single matching image series